 Girls Getting Ahead in Leadership

-Girls Getting Ahead in Leadership or GGAL is an academic, leadership and college preparation program for underserved and at-risk immigrant/refugee girls.
+Girls Getting Ahead in Leadership or GGAL is an academic, leadership and college preparation program for underserved and at-risk immigrant/refugee girls in 6th-12th grade.
 This program utilizes self-empowerment workshops, consistent academic support, and the development of relationships with college mentors to achieve positive student outcomes.
 Our number one goal is to help our GGAL girls dream big and create plans to achieve those dreams.

 1. Academic Performance